Ace-ezer/Create_Portfolio/ReadMe.txt

 6.Inside google_signup folder,in settings.php enter your Client_id and Client_secret.
 7.Start xampp.
 8.Open port-login.php file.

-P.s- Some of the backgrounds are images of Dark-shade(i.e. text is white) so make sure to download/customise accordingly in CSS files.

 There you go, now you can log in and create portfolio and can even share them just by sharing your username.